loning/universe/11_quantum_entanglement_essence.md

 2. **Non-locality**: Information transfer between observers is not limited by classical space
 3. **Synchronicity**: The classicalization behavior of one observer simultaneously affects the entire entanglement network
 4. **Information Sharing**: Observers can share and obtain quantum information through quantum entanglement
+5. **Equal Intertwining**: All classical worlds are equally connected through quantum entanglement
+6. **Dimension Elevation**: Effective quantum entanglement promotes observer dimension elevation

-### 5. Classicalization Process of Quantum Entanglement
+### 10. Classicalization Process of Quantum Entanglement

 When an observer classicalizes quantum entanglement information, the following processes occur: